idaholab/moose/framework/doc/content/source/constraints/MortarScalarBase.md

          re=Real\nPenaltyPeriodicSegmentalConstraint::computeQpResidual.*?}
          caption=The C++ weak-form residual statement of [eq:eq4].

-The [`PenaltyPeriodicSegmentalConstraint`](/PenaltyPeriodicSegmentalConstraint.md) class is implemented using the [`GenericMortarScalar`](/GenericMortarScalar.md) template class to contain both the AD and non-AD versions within the same source files; further examples of these dual implementations are discussed in [GenericKernelScalar](source/kernels/GenericKernelScalar.md)

 The `PeriodicSegmentalConstraint` class also overrides the `computeScalarQpOffDiagJacobian` method to define the Jacobian term related to [eq:eq1] as shown in [non-ad-PSC-s-v-jacobian].